Sensative/vsm-application-documentation/1368947946-Digital-gpio.vso.md

 ## Slow Tracker Module

-This module enables slow tracking through WIFI scanning or GNSS scans.
+This module enables slow tracking through WIFI scanning or GNSS scans (if device supports GNSS scanning).
-For proper functioning the GNSS almanac and device time needs to be kept up-to-date, for instance through NFC application or through enabling the dots-mqtt-client
+For proper functioning of GNSS enabled devices, the GNSS almanac and device time needs to be kept up-to-date, for instance through NFC application or through enabling the vsm-mqtt-client (https:

 When the button is pressed, a wifi scan will be done.